 If you want to start exercising right after delivery, you can go ahead as long as you feel OK and there are no contraindications.
+Speak with your doctor if there are any concerns.
 When to start exercising after the birth of a baby depends on the woman's state of health.
-Doctors usually recommend waiting for six weeks, although, a woman who has exercised throughout pregnancy and had an uncomplicated delivery could be ready to begin within 1-2 weeks after delivery.
+The AMerican College of ObGyn has a great guideline for exercise in pregnancy and postpartum.
+There are no absolute wait times to start exercise.
+A woman who has exercised throughout pregnancy and had an uncomplicated delivery is likely ready earlier than someone without too much exercise depending on the kind of exercises.

 Start off slowly.
 Make sure you don't get overtired.
 Whichever exercise you do, each movement should be made slowly and smoothly, do it with caution and moderation.
 Most women won't be able to get immediately into the same routine practiced before pregnancy since the body needs time to recover from pregnancy.